fokosun/Checkpoint3/README.md

                 }
             ]

-There you go, all he emojis under the **skype** category delivered to you in JSON format!
+There you go, all the emojis under the **skype** category delivered to you in JSON format!

 See [full documentation](https://emojifordevs.herokuapp.com) for the various endpoints and how to consume them.